-Blood Aldosterone and Renin is checked.
-A combination of high aldosterone and low renin ratio is suggestive of primary aldosteronism.
+Blood Aldosterone and Renin are checked.
+A combination of high Aldosterone and low renin ratio suggests primary aldosteronism.

-To confirm the diagnosis following test are used:
+To confirm the diagnosis following tests are used:

-Once the diagnosis of primary hyeraldosteronism is made, the surgeon tries to localize the side of adrenal from which is secreted.
+Once the diagnosis of primary hyperaldosteronism is made, the surgeon tries to localize the side of the Adrenal from which it is secreted.

 Treatment for an Adrenal Gland Tumor

 An adrenal gland tumor may be treated with surgery or medications and lifestyle changes.